Harold Kreis: Coaching career

 Kreis joined the Mannheim coaching staff as an assistant after retiring as a player in 1997 and helped guide the team to German championships in 1998 and 1999.
 In November 1999, he was hired for his first head coach position, as he took over second-division side EC Bad Nauheim.
-After a stint as assistant coach with Kölner Haie in 2000-01, Kreis returned to Bad Nauheim and remained in the job until February 2002.
+After a stint as assistant coach with Kölner Haie in 2000–01, Kreis returned to Bad Nauheim and remained in the job until February 2002.

-He signed with HC Davos of the National League A (NLA), the top-tier of Swiss ice hockey, for the 2002-03 season, serving as assistant coach on the club’s men’s team and head coach of the junior squad.
-Kreis left Davos following the 2004-05 season to take over head coaching duties at Swiss second-division side EHC Chur.
+He signed with HC Davos of the National League A (NLA), the top-tier of Swiss ice hockey, for the 2002–03 season, serving as assistant coach on the club’s men’s team and head coach of the junior squad.
+Kreis left Davos following the 2004–05 season to take over head coaching duties at Swiss second-division side EHC Chur.
 During the 2006 NLA playoffs, he was named head coach of HC Lugano.
-Lugano was down 0-2 in the quarterfinals, when Kreis took over and guided the team to the title.
+Lugano was down 0–2 in the quarterfinals, when Kreis took over and guided the team to the title.
 This was later called the "most amazing comeback in Swiss playoff history".

 He won more silverware in 2008, when he captured his second Swiss championship title, this time with the ZSC Lions.
 Following the championship season and a two-year tenure in Zurich, the DEG Metro Stars of the German top-flight Deutsche Eishockey Liga appointed Kreis head coach in 2008.
 Under his guidance, DEG reached the DEL finals in 2009.
 In March 2010, he was sacked after a streak of eight losses in eleven games and after it was published that Kreis had signed a contract as head coach of fellow DEL side Adler Mannheim for the following season.

 His coaching tenure with Mannheim lasted three and a half years and included a DEL finals appearance in 2012.
-In January 2014, Kreis and the Adler organization parted company by mutual consent after a 0-5 loss to Wolfsburg.
+In January 2014, Kreis and the Adler organization parted company by mutual consent after a 5–0 loss to Wolfsburg.

 In March 2014, Kreis agreed on a two-year deal with Swiss NLA team EV Zug and was handed a contract extension until 2017 in September 2015.
-In the 2016-17 season, he steered Zug to the NLA finals where they fell 2-4 to Bern.
+In the 2016–17 season, he steered Zug to the NLA finals where they lost 4–2 to Bern.
 In April 2017, Kreis signed a fresh two-year contract with the EVZ organization.
-In the 2017-18 campaign, Kreis led EVZ to a second-place finish in the regular season before losing in the playoff quarterfinals.
-After the season, he parted ways with Zug and then returned for a second stint as head coach of German team Düsseldorfer EG. Kreis parted company with the Düsseldorf team when his contract expired at the end of the season 2021-22 season.
+In the 2017–18 campaign, Kreis led EVZ to a second-place finish in the regular season before losing in the playoff quarterfinals.
+After the season, he parted ways with Zug and then returned for a second stint as head coach of German team Düsseldorfer EG. Kreis parted company with the Düsseldorf team when his contract expired at the end of the season 2021–22 season.

-He was hired as Schwenninger Wild Wings head coach for the 2022-23 season.
+He was hired as Schwenninger Wild Wings head coach for the 2022–23 season.